bclover/real-world-functional-programming-book/gitbook/part6/union.md

 })
 ```

-Ranting about the problems with `if` statements ecspecially without a type system is beyond the scope of this book, so suffice to say:
+Ranting about the problems with `if` statements especially without a type system is beyond the scope of this book, so suffice to say:
 1. we're not checking specifically for `Successful`, we just assume if the first too aren't found, it's `Successful`.
 2. If we were missing a type, we'd get a null pointer on `result.data` trying to access data on a class type that doesn't have it... not really helpful to say why the fetch call did or did not succeed.
 3. If we add/remove a type, we have to be careful about ensuring the order of if statements and ensure each case is handled.